ProlificsPanther/PantherWebDebugger/README.md

   *	Set breakpoints in JPL to interrupt program execution.
   *	Examine application data in JPL variables, JPL arrays or expressions.
   *	Review tracing activity in the log file.
 Trace messages can also be written to a user-specified log file.
+###  How the Debugger Works
+The Panther Web Debugger uses Panther's tracing mechanism to implement breakpoints and report trace information to the Panther Web Debugger servlet.
+When a WebSocket connection has been established, at every tracepoint the jserver sends a trace message over the WebSocket to the Panther Web Debugger servlet and waits for a reply.
+If it does not get a reply, it will just 'hang', as if at a breakpoint.
+The servlet normally just tells the jserver to continue unless it is stopped at an actual intended breakpoint.
+This request/response communication over the web socket at every tracepoint is what hinders normal performance when using the Panther Web Debugger.

 ### Installing and configuring Panther/Web Debugger Win32